umajeric/smart-house/README.md

 ## Documentation

-See the `doc` directory for more detailed documentation - TBD
+See the `doc` directory for more detailed documentation - see the [Server installation](tools/server) as a starting point for now

 ## License